MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

     - `authority` - This is composed of two parts:
         - The *Instance* is endpoint of the cloud provider.
 Check with the different available endpoints in [National clouds](https://learn.microsoft.com/entra/identity-platform/authentication-national-cloud#azure-ad-authentication-endpoints).
         - The *Tenant ID* is the identifier of the tenant where the application is registered.
 Replace *Enter_the_Tenant_Info_Here* with the **Directory (tenant) ID** value that was recorded earlier from the overview page of the registered application.
     - `graphQLEndpoint` - The Fabric API for GraphQL endpoint.
-Replace `Enter_the_GraphQL_Endpoint_Here` value with the GraphQL API endpoint recorded earlier.
+Replace `Enter_the_GraphQL_Endpoint_Here` with the GraphQL API endpoint recorded earlier.
 4. Save the file.
 5. In the same *src* folder, open the *App.js* file and replace the contents of the file with the following code snippet: